Hungarian State Railways: 2010s

 In the 2010s Hungary received large EU funds to modernize its rail network.
 These reconstruction works were concentrated on main corridor lines and suburban lines of Budapest, where most sections got complete overhauls.
 The branch lines were left in poor condition and still operate with old diesel railcars, speeds rarely exceed 60 km/h not receiving any funds for modernization.
 This caused the passenger numbers to stagnate, although the newly modernized suburban lines gained new passengers, the rural network was falling into a downward spiral.

 In February 2013, for the first time in its history, the railway started to train women drivers.
 The Times quoted a spokesman as saying that since there are no steam trains, there is no need for heavy lifting.

 Currently, the premium IC+ coaches run on Intercity services to Szeged, to Lake Balaton and on the Circular Intercity service on the Budapest–Szolnok–Debrecen–Nyíregyháza–Miskolc–Budapest route, which includes all major cities in Eastern Hungary.
 35 coaches are to be built in total.

 2020s

-From July 15, 2020, in order to strengthen the long-term coordinated, unified transport professional operation and joint strategic management of state-owned transport service companies, Volánbusz Zrt. its legal practitioner is MÁV Zrt.
+From 15 July 2020, in order to strengthen the long-term coordinated, unified transport professional operation and joint strategic management of state-owned transport service companies, Volánbusz Zrt. its legal practitioner is MÁV Zrt.
 In January 2021, MÁV acquired Volánbusz and VOLÁN Buspark in order to implement the government's intention to have a unified strategic management of the two largest companies in the rail and road passenger transport sector.

-From January 1, 2025, the company underwent a major reorganization, as Volánbusz Zrt. was completely merged into MÁV-START Zrt. and MÁV-HÉV Zrt., thereby creating MÁV Személyszállítási Zrt.
+From 1 January 2025, the company underwent a major reorganization, as Volánbusz Zrt. was completely merged into MÁV-START Zrt. and MÁV-HÉV Zrt., thereby creating MÁV Személyszállítási Zrt.
 The purpose of the new, merged company is to provide a uniform, passenger-friendly, easier-to-use service for those traveling with us.
 The three passenger transport brand names will remain, adapted to the vocabulary of our passengers in the shorter form - MÁV, VOLÁN, HÉV.

+In January 2026, it was announced that MÁV would acquire full ownership of Dunakeszi Rail Maintenance and Manufacturing, a company established by the Hungarian government to manage fleet maintenance activities at the Dunakeszi rolling stock facility.
+The move followed the bankruptcy of the site’s previous owners and was intended to secure the continuation of rolling stock maintenance services and preserve employment at the plant.